 The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 Kris Kremers and Lisanne Froon, Disappeared April 1, 2014, ContinentaL Divide in the rainforests near Boquete, Panama.
-Partial Remains found June 19, 2014.
+Partial Remains Discovered June 19, 2014.

-Two Dutch women, Kris Kremers, 21, and Lisanne Froon, 22, went on a 5-6 hour hike near Boquete, close to the Continental Divide of Panama, on April 1, 2014.
-Kris and Lisanne had come to Panama to study Spanish and volunteer to work with children in the community.
+On April 1, 2014, two young Dutch women, Kris Kremers, 21, and Lisanne Froon, 22, embarked on what was supposed to be a simple 5-6 hour hike near Boquete, close to the Continental Divide of Panama.
+They had traveled to Panama with dreams of studying Spanish and volunteering to work with children in the community.
+However, their journey into Panama's lush, enigmatic wilderness turned into a nightmare.

 The Kremers and Froon trip to Latin America